jaekwon/writings/atomone/utility_of_atone.md

 **Introducing AtomOne**

-For these reasons we and many supporters of the original (Atom 1.0) vision have forked Cosmos into a new chain named AtomOne.
-Instead of Cosmos's ATOM token AtomOne has the ATONE token.
+For these reasons we and many supporters of the original (Atom 1.0) vision have forked Gaia into a new chain named AtomOne.
+Instead of Gaia's ATOM token AtomOne has the ATONE token.
 And while LS derivatives are banned for the ATONE token, AtomOne will finally support the PHOTON fee-token which can be acquired by (one-way) burning ATONE tokens.
 AtomOne has a